remap/ndnfs-port/README.md

 </pre>
 * To browse the metadata of a certain file or directory, in the running client, type in "show \<prefix\>/\<file or folder\>";
 * To fetch a certain file and save it locally, in the running client, type in "fetch \<prefix\>/\<file or folder\> \<local save path\>".

-Please note that in branch "browser-dir-listing" (default branch), only "fetch" command is supported.

-Consider switching to "main" if testing with the client application.

 ### New features
 * Instead of the network-ready data packets, store only the signature in sqlite3 database, and assemble NDN data packets when requested;